fermincreative/oryxsimtoronto/readme.md

 ## What can I do with these files?
 You can use the files to develop the scenery further.
 Or use them as examples to develop your own project.

+## I don't understand what to do with some of these files.
+I'll be making a comprehensive wiki to try and explain as much as I can.
+See contact details below in case you need further guidance.

 ## Licensing.
 * Code in this repository is available under MIT license: https://opensource.org/licenses/MIT
 * Gmax scenes are available under the Attribution-NonCommercial-ShareAlike 2.0 Generic license https://creativecommons.org/licenses/by-nc-sa/2.0/